Cinnamon Roll Muffin Recipe

 - Sour Cream.
 Makes your muffins moist and soft, without thinning the batter

 - Milk.
-Full fat milk and at room temperature
+Full-fat milk at room temperature

 - Canola Oil.
 To make the muffins soft